robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 2. On the far right (it may have wrapped to the next line) look at the image size for `hellodotnet:0.1` and `hellodotnet:0.2`.

 3. Note that version `0.2` is significantly smaller than `0.1`.

+Docker built two images.
+One named `<none>` has the build tools and is larger, one is named `hellodotnet:0.2` and is smaller.
+We did this so we don't need to deploy the build tools to the production server.

 Step 11: Prune unnamed images